bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

 Generally this is a good option for developers but it is not commonly used for exposing services in production or to external customers.

 You are now going to use Vi to edit the service.
-Fine ClusterIP and change to NodePort.

 ```bash
 kubectl edit service myweb
 ```

+Use the arrow keys to go to near the bottom of the file, find "Type: ClusterIP" and use the arrow keys to go to the first letter of ClusterIP

+Press i to get into insert mode

+Press the delete key several times to delete the word ClusterIP

+Type NodePort

-Change the type from **ClusterIP** to **NodePort**, save your changes and exit.
+and save your changes and exit by typing <ESC>:wq<enter>

 >**Note**: The default command line editor is Vim.